hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API request body JSON for protection policy creation](/img/api-body-json-request-for-protection-policies.png)

-﻿*The above figure shows the guide for protection-policies request body JSON structure*
+﻿*The above figure shows the guide for protection-policies request body JSON structure.*

 To simplify this example, I created a three-tier protection-policy for VMware as depicted by this snippet from the protection policy’s menu.

 ![3 Tiers protection policy ](/img/backup-protection-policy-with-3-tiers.png)

-The list of the steps to create this protection policy:
+T﻿his is the list of the steps u﻿sed to create this protection policy:

 1. From the figure below, inside the protection store gateways menu, I discovered the serial number of the protection-store gateway and used it as the filtering parameter to obtain the protection store gateway instance.